Serpentine Prison

 Serpentine Prison is the debut solo studio album by Matt Berninger, lead singer and co-songwriter of The National, released on October 16, 2020.
-It was produced by Booker T. Jones and released on Book’s Records, a new imprint of Concord Records formed by Berninger and Jones.
+It was produced by Booker T. Jones and released on Book Records, a new imprint of Concord Records formed by Berninger and Jones.

 Serpentine Prison was nominated for Best Recording Package at the 64th Annual Grammy Awards.
 The album was designed and art directed by Dale Doyle at Holotype, and painted by Michael Carson.

 Background and recording

 Berninger initially planned to release a covers album.
 Inspired by Willie Nelson's 1978 covers album Stardust, which was produced by Booker T. Jones, Berninger contacted Jones for assistance in making his own covers album.
 Berninger provided Jones with demos of covers and original songs, and eventually decided on an originals album.
 Four of the covers they recorded were released on the album's deluxe edition.

 Serpentine Prison was recorded at Earthstar Creation Center in Venice, California.
 Additional recording was completed at Knobworld in Los Angeles; Silent Partner in Philadelphia; Cecelia's in Brooklyn; and Long Pond in the Hudson Valley, New York.
 The album is dedicated to Berninger's grandmother Elaine and to his college professor Gordon Salchow.